Let’s just let our imagination run wild for a minute, shall we?

 Now imagine there’s a mudslide on Moose Mountain.
 A sour gas pipeline is ruptured and gas is leaking.
 As is often the case, the wind is coming from the west, blowing that gas towards our homes.
 Oops, no way out, no way in for emergency response.
 There’s a good chance people might die.

 In October, 2013 the City of Calgary and the Government of Alberta reached an agreement to swap 2,160 hectares of crown land on the northern edge of Bragg Creek for 460 hectares of Tsuu T’ina Nation land on the eastern edge of their reserve and $340-million.
 The 460 hectares would be used to extend the ring road around Calgary.
-The 2,160 hectares extended reserve land from the western border of their territory to the western border of Kananaskis country.
-That land transfer broke the physical link to our local government, Rocky View County, and made West Bragg Creek & Wintergreen land locked - Tsuu T’ina on the east and north, Kananaskis on the west and a bit of the south.
+The 2,160 hectares extended reserve land from the western border of their territory to the eastern border of Kananaskis country.
+That land transfer broke the physical link to our local government, Rocky View County, and made West Bragg Creek & Wintergreen land locked – Tsuu T’ina on the east and north, Kananaskis on the west and a bit of the south.
 Our only physical connection to developed land is a small border with the M.D. of Foothills on our southern border.

 It took about 30 years to reach an agreement with the Tsuu T’ina to acquire the land needed to complete the ring road.
 They had a proposed agreement in 2009, but it was rejected by the band.
 That agreement, as did the final, approved agreement, contained provision for the land swap that left us land locked.
 Other than a rumoured transfer of land west of the city, we were unaware that the land would border Bragg Creek.
 We weren’t consulted on any impact that might have on our community.
 All along we’ve only had one way out and that has been a cause for concern.
 Why is it that no provision was made to provide an emergency egress overland, avoiding a river crossing, for residents and visitors to Kananaskis?
 Didn’t anyone recognize that we would be land locked and that might have consequences for us?